Free Kitchen Hacks eBook

 Looking for a simple, yet flavor-packed pasta salad that can be served hot or cold?
 This Orzo Pesto Salad is vibrant and fresh, easy to make, and comes together in under 30 minutes!

 Plus, this orzo pasta salad is easy to prep, and perfect to bring along to a potluck or picnic, because it’s delicious served hot, cold, or even room temperature!
+And just like my top-rated Rainbow Orzo Salad, this is a total crowd-pleaser!

 In this post you will learn how to perfectly cook orzo, how to roast tomatoes, and how to put a delicious pesto-based pasta salad together with just 7 ingredients!